behnamasadi/cpp_tutorials/README.md

 This repository contains my C++ snippets code on **C++ concepts/ idioms**, **optimized C++**, **modern C++** and **advance C++**.
 I have included snippets and samples code for using third party libs for parsing **CSV**, **YAML** and **JASON** files.
 Example of code benchmarking with **Google Benchmark** is available.
 There is also a tutorial on using **CMake** for building and exporting your project.

+## Building and Installation
+There is docker file for this project and you build your image with :

+`docker build -t cpp_tutorials .`

+and create a container from that with:
+`docker run  --name cpp  -it cpp_tutorials`

+you can remove unnecessary images and containers by:

+`docker image prune -a`

+`docker container prune`

 ## [C++ Tutorials](#)
    * [Align](docs/align.md)
    * [Allocator](docs/allocator.md)